 If you download our app StrengthLog (free) and follow the program, we will do this for you:

 Besides holding a bunch of free training programs for you to use indefinitely, the app also works as an orderly and awesome workout log to track your training.

 Download with the buttons below.

 The German Volume Training Plan

 All right, let’s take a closer look at the German Volume Training routine itself.

 - Workout 1 and 2 begins with 10 set x 10 reps at 60% of 1RM in two exercises each, and they comprise the core of the program.

 - We recommend that you increase these lifts by 2% for every week you run the program (62% in week two, 64% in week three, etc.).
 This is the progression we use in the app.

 - The third workout deviates from this style, with slightly lower repetitions per exercise.

 In exercises that don’t have a weight specified, you will have to choose a weight for yourself.
-Pick a weight that you can lift with good technique for the specified number of repetitions and try to increase the weight each week.
+Pick a weight that you can lift with proper form for the specified number of repetitions and try to increase the weight each week.